Resource Center > Job Seekers > 5 of the most effective LinkedIn headlines you should be copying

 1. Look at job descriptions for positions that you’re interested in.

-2. Identify which terms and phrases that appear most often.
+2. Identify which terms and phrases appear most often.
 These are the keywords you should be using.

 You can check to see if your keywords are working by seeing how often your profile is appearing in recruiters’ searches.
 Go to the Dashboard section of your profile and click “Search appearances.”
 This will show you how many times your profile has come up in the search results during the past week.
 At the bottom of this page, you can see which keywords your searchers used to find you.